Full-time MBA programme content and structure

 Company visits

 Visit a range of companies and find out how they manage in a competitive global environment.
-Recent visits include Jaguar Land Rover, Thatcher’s, Wimbledon Tennis and Airbus.
+Recent visits include AKQA, Thatcher’s and Wimbledon Tennis.

 Peer-to-peer learning